 Traditional milongas should aim to

 - create an authentic ambience for traditional tango in terms of music and decor.

 - promote a focus on dancing and proper etiquette through the organisation of seating, in particular, placing the seating close to the dancing floor and promoting a separation of men and women such that they face each other.

 - provide appropriate music in terms of the choice of music and sound reproduction.
 The person in charge of managing music should have adequate knowledge and understanding of traditional playlists and basic audio equipment in terms of software, DACs, amplifiers and speakers to design an adequate auditory experience for the dancers.

 - create intimate, high quality events, with good quality decor and sound equipment and expert choice of music, rather than packing a large space with a lot of participants and playing loud music on budget PA systems.
 It is better to use a small space like a cafe with more limited dancing space that is easier to control for sound than a large space that is much more difficult to control for acoustics.

 Traditional milongas should refrain from things that take away from the convivial and intimate atmosphere and distract from the activity of dancing and listening including:

-- seeking to get as many people to attend whether or not they have dancing experience and minimum understanding or at least interest in traditional tango culture;
+- seeking to get as many people as possible to attend whether or not they have dancing experience and understanding or at least interest in traditional tango culture

-- using the milonga as a “practilonga” where students who are still learning practice in practice shoes, socks or informal clothing and don’t know how to follow the traditional codes.
+- using the milonga as a “practilonga” where students who are still learning and practicing their moves in practice shoes, socks or informal clothing and don’t know how to follow the traditional codes.